 The Board is the key body in the control of risk.
 The Board reviews risks and the controls that are used to mitigate them.
 This includes the identification, assessment and reporting of risks.
-Regular monitoring is carried out by the Board through monthly review of risks (Top 10 risks) as well as an annual full review of all risks.
+Regular monitoring is carried out by the Board through monthly review of risks, key risk indicators as well as an annual full review of all risks.